Prone Knee Bend Test

 Commonly asked questions

 Surgery for radicular pain is rare.
-The only time this becomes an option is if all other forms of treatment don't work and if the pain is severe.
+The only time this becomes an option is if all other forms of treatment don't work and if the pain is severe, so it would be best to resort to more conservative methods first, like lumbar spinal extension exercises.

-Some lose their radicular pain in a few days.
-Some take a few weeks.
-If radicular pain lasts for months, it's best to see a healthcare professional as soon as possible.
+Some people lose their radicular pain in a few days, and some take a few weeks.
+If radicular pain lasts for months, it is best to see a healthcare professional as soon as possible.

-The most basic way to prevent radicular pain from occurring is to maintain good spine posture and avoid situations that can lead to accidents that can impact your spine.
+The most basic way to prevent radicular pain is to maintain good spine posture and avoid situations that can lead to accidents impacting your spinal cord.